 Aberdeen City Council launched a three-part public consultation around the 2024/25 Budget and future spending plans from July 2023 to January 2024.
 In part 1, which ran throughout July 2023, people were asked to award points across different service areas to indicate where they thought the council's spending priorities should be.
 In part 2, the public could either increase, decrease or not change the level of expenditure in areas listed.
 In part 3, which took place throughout January 2024, there were two face to face sessions for the public to attend and an online consultation.
 There were 3,179 responses to part 1, 2,564 responses to part 2 and 285 responses to part 3.
-Included in all parts of the consultation was a specific question regarding the proposal to cease supplementary free catering provision in Primary Schools, outside of Universal and statutory free school meals.
+Included in all parts of the consultation was a specific question regarding the proposal to cease all Primary and Secondary School meal provision.